-A Cure for Bipolar Disorder
+A Cure for Bipolar Disorder Is Remission of Symptoms

+How often do you get that normal life?
 Well, I can’t say.
 In my experience, almost never, but that’s probably because I only hear from people who are experiencing difficulties.
 Those who don’t struggle as much probably aren’t reaching out to bipolar writers.

-What Does Remission Mean?
+What Does Bipolar Remission Mean?

 Every person with bipolar disorder, or any mental disorder, is different.
 Some have more mania, some have more depression, some self-harm, some have anxiety, some can’t hold down a job, some are homeless.
-All of these people have “bipolar disorder,” but in every case it manifests differently.
+All of these people have bipolar disorder, but in every case it manifests differently.